astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Remarks

-If this method is passed the empty string, then this method returns the empty string.
+If the argument of the `value` parameter is blank or `null`, then the [Empty](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.Empty 'System.String.Empty') value is returned.

 <a name='M-xyLOGIX-Core-Extensions-StringExtensions-ReplaceNoCase-System-String,System-String,System-String-'></a>
 ### ReplaceNoCase(value,search,replacement) `method`